zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     ![](images/studentguide/Picture117.png)

-- Clone a local copy of the git repository containing the scripts used to load the seed database with the Product Catalog.
+- Clone a local copy of the git repository containing the scripts used to load the database with the Product Catalog tables.
 This seed database will be used in subsequent labs.

     ```
     git clone https://github.com/pcdavies/AlphaOfficeMySQLSetup.git